 Education with respect to developments in foreign and international IP law and practice

 For the past two years, Jay has been selected as one of the Leading 300 IP Strategists Worldwide by IAM Magazine.
 He serves as an advisor and expert witness on PCT, NAFTA and WTO matters, in particular on behalf of major pharmaceutical manufacturers, and as a consultant to foreign governments on WTO TRIPS compliance issues.
+Jay also serves as an expert witness for litigation and other disputes related to PCT, Paris Convention, and other issues involving international law and treaties before US Federal, District, and State Courts, EPO and the International Center for the Settlement of Investment Disputes (ICSID).
 Most recently, Jay served as an expert witness in the UNCITRAL/ICSID arbitration Eli Lilly and Company v.
 The Government of Canada.

 Jay’s practical expertise is coupled with a rich academic background.
 He is professor emeritus at Mitchell Hamline School of Law, teaching courses on comparative and international patent law, and the founding director of the school’s IP law clinic—one of the first clinics invited to participate in the USPTO’s Law School Clinical Certification Program.
 He has also been invited as a visiting professor at law faculties in China, Cyprus, India, Lithuania, Nigeria, and Sri Lanka.